trayam ekatra saṁyamaḥ

 in one place; together as one (from eka, “one”)

 masculine noun, 1st case singular

-meditation, integration of the senses, regulation of citta (from sam + yam, “to check, restrain, regulate”)
+meditation, integration of the senses, regulation of citta, direct observation (from sam + yam, “to check, restrain, regulate”)